GratitudeToken/SHIELD/README.md

 Authentication will be done using the Proton web SDK, the user will use the mobile wallet to sign and authenticate.

-This system will be used for BiiP (Biospheric Identity Internet Protocol) as well.
+This authentication SDK will be used for BiiP (Biospheric Identity Internet Protocol) as well.